Which are the common Mosquito-borne fevers?

 - Fatigue and Weakness.

-It is often difficult to clinically differentiate the mosquito-borne fevers from each other and even from Viral Flu (Influenza) or from the currently spreading COVID-19.
+It is often difficult to clinically differentiate the mosquito-borne fevers from each other and even from viral Flu (Influenza) or COVID.
+Loss of taste-smell with fever, sore throat and cough are highly suggestive of COVID.
 One can even suffer from Dengue and Chikungunya simultaneously.
 Mostly differentiation is done based on lab tests, and also experience of the prevalent disease and mosquito breeding patterns in a particular region or geographical area.

 Sometimes there are differentiating clues in the clinical symptoms as below :

 - Rashes are seen in Dengue and Chikungunya.
 While in Dengue the rashes are more common on the face, in Chikungunya rashes are more common on torso and arm.
+In Zika, the rash starts on the face and spreads throughout the body.
 Rashes are rare in Malaria.

 - Bleeding spots under the skin or nosebleeds are characteristic of Dengue.

-- Eye pain (pain behind the eyes, or on moving the eyes) is seen commonly in Dengue, and Chikungunya while it is rare in Malaria.
-Redness of the eyes (conjunctivitis) is sometimes seen in Dengue, but is usually not seen in Malaria and Chikungunya.
+- Eye pain (pain behind the eyes, or on moving the eyes) is seen commonly in Dengue and Chikungunya, while it is rare in Malaria.
+Redness of the eyes (conjunctivitis) is sometimes seen in Dengue and Zika, but is usually not seen in Malaria and Chikungunya.

 How does one confirm which disease it is?

 Most of the time blood tests are required and are often the only way to differentiate these conditions and confirm the diagnosis.
-A drop in the Platelet and White blood cell count is typical of Dengue.
-In Malaria, the parasite is usually visualized in the Red blood cells under the microscope, confirming the diagnosis.
-There are Rapid Diagnostic Tests for Antigen detection as well as Serological tests for Antibody detection available now in most labs for these conditions, which help to establish the diagnosis.
+A drop in the platelet and white blood cell count is typical of Dengue.
+In Malaria, the parasite is usually visualized in the red blood cells under the microscope, confirming the diagnosis.
+There are rapid diagnostic tests for antigen detection as well as serological tests for antibody detection available now in most labs for all these conditions, which help to establish the diagnosis.

 What is the treatment?